 The training time will depend on the working hours and the tutor.
 Apprentices will be taught during the working week, at the workplace, off-site or via e-learning.

 This will depend on the employer; the apprentice will discuss working times as a part of his/her contract before he/she starts working.

-The current minimum wage for apprentices is £3.70 per hour.
+The current minimum wage for apprentices is £3.90 per hour.
+This applies to 16-18 year olds and also apprentices of other ages in the first year.
 However, some employers choose to pay more than this.

 - Earning a salary

 - Gaining hands-on experience and a qualification at the same time

 - Support – someone will always be on hand to show the apprentice what to do